Bánh chưng

-Bánh chưng is a traditional Vietnamese food which is made from glutinous rice, mung beans, pork and other ingredients.
-Its origin is told by the legend of Lang Liêu, a prince of the last king of the Sixth Hùng Dynasty, who became the successor thanks to his creation of bánh chưng and bánh giầy, which symbolized, respectively, the earth and the sky.
-Considered an essential element of the family altar on the occasion of Tết, the making and eating of bánh chưng during this time is a well-preserved tradition of Vietnamese people.
-Beside the Tết holiday, bánh chưng is also eaten all year round as Vietnamese cuisine.
+Bánh chưng or banh chung is a traditional Vietnamese dish which is made from glutinous rice, mung beans, pork, and other ingredients.

+According to legend, its origin traces back to Lang Liêu, a prince of the last king of the Sixth Hùng Dynasty.
+He earned his place as successor by creating bánh chưng and bánh giầy, which symbolize the earth and the sky, respectively.

+Considered an essential element of the family altar on the occasion of Tết, the preparation and consumption of bánh chưng are cherished traditions deeply rooted in Vietnamese culture.
+While closely associated with Tết, bánh chưng is enjoyed year-round as a staple of Vietnamese cuisine.

-Origin and Symbolism
+Origin and symbolism

-According to the book Lĩnh Nam chích quái (Extraordinary stories of Lĩnh Nam) published in 1695, the creation of bánh chưng was credited to Lang Liêu, a prince of the last Sixth Hùng Dynasty of the Hùng dynasty (c.
-1712 - 1632 BC).
-It was said that in choosing a successor among his sons, the monarch decided to carry out a competition in which each prince brought a delicacy representing the sincerity for the ancestors on the occasion of Tết, whoever could introduce the most delicious dish for the altar would become the next ruler of the country.
-While other princes tried to find the rare and delicious foods from forest and sea, the eighteenth prince, Lang Liêu, who was the poorest son of the Hùng king, could not afford such luxurious dishes and had to be content with everyday ingredients, such as rice and pork.
+According to the book Lĩnh Nam chích quái (Extraordinary stories of Lĩnh Nam) published in the 14th century, the creation of bánh chưng was credited to Lang Liêu, a prince of the last Sixth Hùng Dynasty of the Hùng dynasty (c.
+1712 – 1632 BC).
+It was said that in choosing a successor among his sons, the monarch decided to carry out a competition in which each prince brought a delicacy representing the sincerity of the ancestors on the occasion of Tết, whoever could introduce the most delicious dish for the altar would become the next ruler of the country.
+While other princes tried to find rare and delicious foods from the forest and sea, the eighteenth prince, Lang Liêu, who was the poorest son of the Hùng king, could not afford such luxurious dishes and had to be content with everyday ingredients, such as rice and pork.
 He created one cake in the square form of earth called bánh chưng and one in the round form of sky called bánh giầy from these simple ingredients.
 In tasting the dishes offered by his son, the Hùng king found bánh chưng and bánh giầy not only delicious but also a fine representation of the respect for ancestors.
 Therefore, he decided to cede the throne to Lang Liêu and bánh chưng, bánh giầy became traditional foods during Tết.
 Lang Liêu founded the Seventh Hùng dynasty (c.
-1631 - 1432 BC).
+1631 – 1432 BC).

 Considered an indispensable dish of Tết, bánh chưng is placed on the family altars to honor the family ancestors and pray to them for support in the new year.
 Wrapped in a green square package, bánh chưng symbolizes the earth, the various ingredients of bánh chưng, which come from all the products of nature, also emphasize the meaning of bánh chưng with Vietnamese people.